tablelandnetwork/jeti/README.md

 # Install

 Installation is easy using npm or yarn.
-An ES bundle is also available for those operating purely in a browser environnement.
+An ES bundle is also available for those operating purely in a browser environment.

 ```bash
 npm i @tableland/jeti